-- Toasted pine nuts, dried cranberries or chives for garnish (optional)
+- Toasted pine nuts and dried cranberries or chives for garnish (optional)

-- Simmer for 15 minutes or until butternut squash is very tender (about 15 minutes).
+Turn heat down and simmer for 15 minutes or until butternut squash is very tender

-- While squash is simmering, sauté onion in a small pan with garlic and butter (or ghee, olive oil or coconut oil) until soft (about 5 minutes)
+While squash is simmering, sauté onion in a small pan with garlic and butter (or ghee, olive oil or coconut oil) until soft (about 5 minutes)

-- When squash has cooked for 15 minutes add sautéed onions and half and half to squash mixture, stir.
+When squash is tender, add sautéed onions and half and half (or coconut milk) to squash mixture, stir.